As a business owner, you’ve likely already encountered some of the most common financial problems.

 2. Your Personal Financial Background Isn’t as Important

-Especially if you don’t have the, you’ll likely be believed to know that, unlike traditional bank loans, ABL lenders don’t base your loan approval on your financial history.
+Especially if you don’t have the greatest credit score, you’ll likely be believed to know that, unlike traditional bank loans, ABL lenders don’t base your loan approval on your financial history.

 Instead, the decision about the loan is mostly influenced by the value/amount of the assets your business has.